trevorscott/terraform-heroku-peered-redshift/README.md

 # AWS VPC with Redshift peered with a Heroku Private Space

-This example provisions an AWS VPC via the [mars/heroku_aws_vpc](https://github.com/mars/terraform-aws-vpc) module, a new Private Space, peers them automatically, and deploys a Heroku app and an AWS ECS app that form a two-way (duplex) health check.
+Based off of the [mars/terraform-aws-vpc-peered project](https://github.com/mars/terraform-aws-vpc-peered).

-In addition, a Redshift instance is provisioned in the AWS VPC which heroku apps can connect to without traversing the public internet.
+This example provisions an AWS VPC via the [mars/heroku_aws_vpc](https://github.com/mars/terraform-aws-vpc) module, a new Private Space, peers them automatically and provisions a Redshift cluster in the AWS VPC which heroku apps can connect to without traversing the public internet.

 ![Diagram of example duplex health check via private IP addresses across the peering connection](doc/terraform-aws-vpc-peered-v01.png)